Taking in the Good

 3 Day Seminar - Positive Neuroplasticity

-Positive Neuroplasticity focuses on cultivating favorable states of mind and learning how to transform simple, everyday experiences into inner strengths.
-These strengths include resilience, confidence, inner security, compassion, agency, and gratitude.
-Mindfully internalizing such psychological resources can help us deal with anxiety, suffering, depression, anger, frustration, loss, and loneliness-and it supports well-being, self-esteem, fulfilling relationships, emotional healing, and spiritual practice.
+Positive neuroplasticity focuses on cultivating favorable states of mind and learning how to transform simple, everyday experiences into inner strengths.
+These strengths include resilience, trust, inner security, compassion, agency, and gratitude.
+Mindfully internalizing such psychological resources can help in dealing with fear, suffering, depression, anger, frustration, loss, and loneliness, and it supports well-being, self-esteem, fulfilling relationships, emotional healing, and spiritual practice.

 The training is for people who: